 There is so much to see you will want to visit again and again.
 However if you are short of time you can use this guide and map to help you cover the main highlights of the park in one day.

 Take a look at this great video to get an idea the beauty of the Lake Gardens.

 Kuala Lumpur has always been a green town whose streets are lined with banyans and raintrees and patches of thick jungle intersperse with developed areas.
 But in recent years, due to rapid urbanisation, the green areas have somewhat diminished which adds to the importance of retaining 'green lungs' like Kuala Lumpur Lake Gardens.

-The Lake Gardens are known by many name including Taman Tasik Perdana and Perdana Lake Gardens, but in July 2011 the park was officially renamed Taman Botani Perdana as part of an ambitious plan to transform the 123 year old lake gardens into a world class botanical garden covering over 100 hectares.
+The Lake Gardens are known by many name including Taman Tasik Perdana and Perdana Lake Gardens, but in July 2011 the park was renamed Taman Botani Perdana as part of an ambitious plan to transform the 123 year old lake gardens into a world class botanical garden covering over 100 hectares.
 Together with the surrounding attractions the whole area is known officially as Tun Abdul Razak Heritage Park.

 My Kuala Lumpur Lake Gardens Trail begins at the National Monument, an imposing bronze statue on a low hill facing the Lake Gardens.
 This monument was designed by an American sculptor, Felix de Weldon, and completed in 1966.
 It commemorates the warriors who died defending the sovereignty of Malaysia.